article / Hotspot conflict

 (III) Risks of Deterioration in the Multilateral Cooperation Environment of the International Community

 The U.S. action aims to simultaneously target Russia and Venezuela while deterring other cooperating nations.
-This may intensify direct confrontation among major powers, drive the international landscape toward bloc-based polarization, and reduce diplomatic flexibility among countries.
-Normal international cooperation between nations and relevant countries may be labeled by the U.S. as "sanctions evasion" in the future, leading to increased pressure.
+This may intensify direct confrontation among major powers, drive the international landscape toward bloc formation, and reduce diplomatic flexibility among countries.
+Normal international cooperation between nations and the relevant countries may, in the future, be labeled by the U.S. as sanctions evasion and subjected to increased pressure.

 (IV) Risk of Escalating Threats to Global Ocean Shipping Assets and Personnel Security

-The current U.S. model of "track first, seize later" may potentially be replicated and applied in other maritime regions in the future.
-Once commercial vessels are forcibly boarded and seized by the U.S. on the high seas under suspicious pretexts, it will result in significant economic losses and a safety crisis for crew members, severely undermining global shipping order and the ability of relevant nations to protect their overseas interests.
+The current U.S. model of tracking first and seizing later may potentially be replicated and applied in other maritime regions in the future.
+If commercial vessels are forcibly boarded and seized by the U.S. on the high seas under suspicious pretexts, it could lead to significant economic losses and crew safety crises, severely undermining global shipping order and the overseas interest protection capabilities of relevant countries.